String Duo No. 1 (Mozart)

-Wolfgang Amadeus Mozart's String Duo No. 1 in G major for violin and viola, K. 423, the first of the two Mozart wrote [see String Duo No. 2 (Mozart)] to complete Michael Haydn's set of six for the Archbishop Colloredo.
-It was written in the summer of 1783.
+Wolfgang Amadeus Mozart's String Duo No. 1 in G major for violin and viola, K. 423, was written in 1783.
+It was the first of two duos that Mozart wrote to complete Michael Haydn's set of six for the Archbishop Colloredo.

+Description

+The second duo Mozart gave to Haydn was the String Duo No. 2 in B-flat major.
+The two were written in the summer of 1783.
 It is in three movements: